 We invite and assess applications for Visiting Scholar Bursaries throughout the year.

-Wine Australia provides support for PhD, Masters by Research and Honours research scholarship programs to help attract postgraduate students to the field of wine, viticultural and wine business research.
+Wine Australia provides support for PhD and Masters by Research scholarship programs to help attract postgraduate students to the field of wine, viticultural and wine business research.

 Applicants must be enrolled at an Australian university and be attending on campus (not distant education).
-Scholarships are awarded on the basis of academic excellence, the quality of an applicant’s Curriculum Vitae and the likelihood of the applicant’s ongoing involvement in the Australian wine sector.
+Scholarships are awarded on the basis of academic excellence, the quality of an applicant’s Curriculum Vitae, the merit of the proposed research and the likelihood of the applicant’s ongoing involvement in the Australian wine sector.

-Applications for PhD, Master by Research and Honours Scholarships commencing 1 January 2017 will open in October 2016.
+Applications for PhD and Master by Research scholarships commencing 1 January 2017 will open on Saturday 1 October 2016 and close Friday 4 November 2016.

 Previous funding rounds